yeonwan/FreshFood-server-spring/README.md

 ---

 ## Introduction
-The **FreshFood-server-spring** project allows users to input ingredients they have at hand and receive personalized recipe recommendations.
+The **FoodRecommender** project allows users to input ingredients they have at hand and receive personalized recipe recommendations.
 By utilizing Elasticsearch for efficient data retrieval and search capabilities, the application provides highly relevant suggestions from a database of over 10,000 recipes.
 This project is ideal for anyone looking to reduce food waste and get creative with their cooking.

 ---